Dropshipping vs. affiliate marketing!

 What is Dropshipping?

-You can even get extra help to start up your dropshipping venture; Shopify can help you start selling risk-free with a free trial, while eCom Elites is a training course that provides advice for every step of the way.
+You can even get extra help to start up your dropshipping venture; Shopify can help you start selling risk-free with a free trial, while eCom Elites is a training course that provides training for every step.

 The Benefits of Dropshipping